The Virtual Currency Regulation Review: Denmark

 - financial contracts for difference.

-Similar to the definition of investment services, the definition of financial instruments under Danish law is similar to that provided by Annex I, Section C in MiFID II.
+Like the definition of investment services, the definition of financial instruments under Danish law is similar to that provided by Annex I, Section C in MiFID II.

 Under Danish law, there is no strict requirement regarding structure or legal identity before an asset may be defined as a financial instrument.
 It is therefore possible that a virtual currency can be defined as a financial instrument whereby the issuer or the virtual currency itself, or both (depending on the set-up), will be subject to regulatory requirements.

 The FSA has not yet published any guidance as to when a virtual currency should fall within the definition of financial instruments.
 However, other financial supervisory authorities have done so.
 For example, the Swiss Financial Market Supervisory Authority (FINMA) published guidelines on 16 February 2018 regarding how it intends to apply financial market legislation when handling enquiries from initial coin offering (ICO) organisers.
 FINMA mainly focuses on the economic function and purpose of virtual currencies.
-The most essential point in FINMA's analysis is the underlying purpose of tokens, and whether they are tradable or transferable.9
+The most essential point in FINMA's analysis is the underlying purpose of tokens and whether they are tradable or transferable.9

 In addition, the UK Financial Conduct Authority (FCA) has stated that: